Gastric sleeve surgery is a useful tool in the fight against obesity.

 The bariatric (weight loss) procedure, otherwise known as the sleeve gastrectomy or laparoscopic sleeve gastrectomy (LSG), reduces the size of your stomach, forcing you to eat less.

-Once the bariatric surgery is performed, gastric sleeve patients go on to lose between 65% and 75% of their excess weight in the first two years.
+Once bariatric surgery is performed, gastric sleeve patients lose between 65% and 75% of their excess weight in the first two years.

 However, percentages only tell you part of the story.
-You may want to know how much weight YOU stand to lose by undergoing the gastric sleeve.
+You may want to know how much weight YOU can lose by undergoing the gastric sleeve.

 To calculate your expected weight loss in pounds, it helps to explain a few things first.

 To be eligible for the gastric sleeve, you must have a Body Mass Index (BMI) of 40, which indicates morbid obesity.
-In some cases, you can be approved for surgery with a BMI of 35 if one or more associated conditions are present.
+You can sometimes be approved for surgery with a BMI of 35 if one or more associated conditions are present.
 These comorbidities are the conditions we typically associate with obesity, such as type 2 diabetes, hypertension (high blood pressure), and osteoarthritis (aches and pains in the knees and joints).

 A gastric sleeve not only assists with rapid fat loss, but many patients report improvements in the symptoms caused by their comorbid conditions.
 Those conditions could even diminish in intensity or disappear entirely.
-The patients who experience a complete eradication of their comorbid conditions are often told to stop taking medications they had been prescribed for years, because they’re no longer needed after surgery.
+The patients who experience completely eradicating their comorbid conditions are often told to stop taking medications they had been prescribed for years because they’re no longer needed after surgery.

-The gastric sleeve involves the removal of 70% to 80% of your stomach’s tissue.
-Unlike the gastric bypass, which reroutes your digestive system, only your stomach is affected with the gastric sleeve procedure.
-Consequently, this means you are unlikely to experience a vitamin deficiency, which can be an unfortunate side effect of the gastric bypass procedure.
+The gastric sleeve removes 70% to 80% of your stomach’s tissue.
+Unlike the gastric bypass, which reroutes your digestive system, only your stomach is affected by the gastric sleeve procedure.
+Consequently, you are unlikely to experience a vitamin deficiency, which can be an unfortunate side effect of the gastric bypass procedure.

-Gastric sleeve surgery requires small incisions and the use of laparoscopic equipment, which allows the surgeon to perform the surgery inside your abdominal cavity while viewing the action on an HD monitor positioned nearby.
+Gastric sleeve surgery requires small incisions and the use of laparoscopic equipment, allowing the surgeon to perform the surgery inside your abdominal cavity while viewing the action on an HD monitor nearby.

-After cutting a majority of your stomach tissue away, your surgeon will leave behind a small stomach tube or sleeve that resembles a banana.
+After cutting most of your stomach tissue away, your surgeon will leave behind a small stomach tube or sleeve resembling a banana.
 This sleeve is where the procedure receives its name.
 When you eat food, the sleeve will catch that food and prepare it for digestion.
-Since your stomach size is now limited, your food intake is also limited.
+Since your stomach size is limited, your food intake is also limited.
 You will begin to feel “full” faster during meals.
-Unless you want to feel overstuffed, you will find yourself eating a small amount of food.
+Unless you want to feel overstuffed, you will eat a small amount of food.
 In turn, you will lose weight fast.

-The gastric sleeve also creates hormonal changes in the body that control hunger and satiety.
+The gastric sleeve also creates hormonal changes that control hunger and satiety.
 This means you will find yourself eating less by default, but you will also feel less hungry.
 You won’t feel like you are being deprived by not eating so much.
-Instead, you can focus on other things in life instead of food, such as how much weight you are losing overall.
+Instead, you can focus on other things instead of food, such as how much weight you are losing overall.

 Five Factors for Maximum Gastric Sleeve Weight Loss

-There are five factors that impact how much you can lose.
-If all these factors are present, the loss of up to 30 pounds during the first month is not unheard of, and is, in fact, very likely.
+Five factors impact how much you can lose.
+If all these factors are present, losing up to 30 pounds during the first month is not unheard of and is, in fact, very likely.

 Ideal Conditions for Gastric Sleeve Fat Loss

 1. You take the time to find the best bariatric surgeon near you.
 Your surgeon should be highly skilled with an excellent track record of checking in with patients for years after surgery.
-A doctor who cares about your post-surgery health is more likely to help you achieve your long-term weight loss goals.
+A doctor who cares about your post-surgery health will likely help you achieve your long-term weight loss goals.
 Look for doctors with a healthy dose of positive online reviews.

 2. You follow all pre-surgery suggestions.
 Your bariatric surgeon may suggest that you lose some weight before surgery is scheduled and will give you dietary and exercise guidelines to follow.
-Your bariatric surgeon wants to make sure you are healthy enough for the LSG procedure and that you will lose the most amount of weight possible.
+Your bariatric surgeon wants to ensure you are healthy enough for the LSG procedure and that you will lose the most weight possible.
 Any advice given is done so with those two goals in mind.

 3. You follow healthy eating and exercise lifestyle habits.
 You may already find yourself eating smaller meals.
-And because you are not as hungry as you were before surgery, you may crave healthier foods.
-This will make weight loss management easier in the months and years after gastric sleeve surgery.
+And because you are not as hungry as before surgery, you may crave healthier foods.
+This will make weight loss management easier months and years after gastric sleeve surgery.

-To ramp up weight loss even more post-surgery, your surgeon will give you an activity schedule.
-You will be advised to start slowly, such as taking up walking after surgery to accelerate fat loss.
-Walking after surgery can also prevent surgery complications like deep vein thrombosis and blood clots, which are common risks of gastric sleeve surgery.
-However, risks are mitigated in the hands of a skilled bariatric surgeon, which is why finding the best surgeon in your area is key.
+Your surgeon will give you an activity schedule to ramp up weight loss even more post-surgery.
+Starting slowly, such as walking after surgery, would be best to accelerate fat loss.
+Walking after surgery can also prevent complications like deep vein thrombosis and blood clots, which are common risks of gastric sleeve surgery.
+However, risks are mitigated by a skilled bariatric surgeon, so finding the best surgeon in your area is key.

 4. You adhere to all post-surgery instructions from your weight loss surgeon.
 Your surgeon will tell you how to recover and lose the most weight after surgery.
-The advice may include a liquid diet before slowly introducing soft foods, then more solid foods to your menu.
-You should also follow up with your surgeon regularly and attend all post-surgery appointments.
-Your weight loss surgeon will want to assess your health every so often to ensure your weight loss is resuming steadily, and according to your surgical plan.
+The advice may include a liquid diet before slowly introducing soft foods and more solid foods to your menu.
+You should follow up with your surgeon regularly and attend all post-surgery appointments.
+Your weight loss surgeon will want to assess your health every so often to ensure your weight loss is resuming steadily and according to your surgical plan.

 5. You have an excellent support system.
-Even the strongest among us need a shoulder to lean on every now and again.
-Those with friends and family members rallying around their weight loss are highly likely to succeed.
-Your bariatric surgeon can also put you in contact with counselors, psychologists, nutritionists and fitness experts.
-You may also receive resources for support groups in your area where you can interact with likeminded people.
-With all of those people assisting you with long-term weight loss, your gastric sleeve surgery goals are almost assured!
+Even the strongest among us need a shoulder to lean on now and again.
+Those with friends and family rallying around their weight loss will likely succeed.
+Your bariatric surgeon can also put you in contact with counselors, psychologists, nutritionists, and fitness experts.
+You may also receive resources for support groups in your area where you can interact with like-minded people.
+With all those people assisting you with long-term weight loss, your gastric sleeve surgery goals are almost assured!

 The First Month Following Surgery

-In the month following the gastric sleeve procedure, most patients find themselves losing around 30 lbs., on average.
+In the month following the gastric sleeve procedure, most patients lose around 30 lbs.

 Three Months After Surgery